Support the Farm Museum - Donate Now to the Annual Fund!

 program inquiry

 One hour instructor-led programs on a topic of your choosing (see below for offerings).
 For classes of 30 students or fewer.
 For larger field trips, see here.
+Each of the programs listed below can be offered as a one hour program or as a shorter station.

-Fee Information
+Fee Information ($50 minimum)

 • $5/student